alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 4. Go to `File`  and `Add project Folder`
 5. Navigate to `ansible`  folder under `training` and open it.
 6. Repeat the same for `nxtoolkit` folder.
+7. click on any file inside nxtoolkit folder and take a look at the bottom right corner.
+It should tell you will git branch.
+8. Now u can run git add / commit / push directly from ATOM.
+Go to Package menu and select git-plus.

 *You want to this do way so that `ATOM` can track your git changes.
 Each git repo should be a `atom project`*